 Nora Flynn, Postgraduate Diploma in Nursing (Medical Surgical Nursing)

-‘I found WIT to be an exceptional learning environment with excellent facilities and friendly and very efficient lecturers.
+‘I found this university to be an exceptional learning environment with excellent facilities and friendly and very efficient lecturers.
 The Postgraduate Diploma in Nursing programme has equipped me with necessary education, competency and skills which has enabled me to face my next career challenge.
-When graduating from WIT, you are not walking away with just another program but also the experiences of an established network of exceptional educators and a network of various healthcare professionals’.
+When you graduate, you are not walking away with just another program but also the experiences of an established network of exceptional educators and a network of various healthcare professionals’.

 Bindu Murugan, Postgraduate Diploma in Nursing (Rehabilitation and Habilitation Nursing)